alvarocascante12/selenium/README.md

 ## Steps
 - move to the build folder and run the setup.cmd file `$ setup.cmd`
-- Now you can run the tests
+- Now you can run the tests , Before executing the test cases, create a results folder in the root of the project `$ test-run.cmd`
-`$ test-run.cmd`

 There is nothing more to say, just remember to have a version of python 3.xx on your local machine and a version of node